 Information for this exhibit was taken from the Centennial Edition of the Historical Collections of Washburn County.

 By: Zach Woody

 According to James Lewicki, Dr. Jean Serum, the district administrator, introduced the charter school concept to members of the district’s planning committee in September of 2008.
 That committee consisted of: Michela Brisky – Reading Specialist, Rosemary Doyle – At-Risk Coordinator and Counselor, Sarah Nelson – Reading Coach, Linda Farris – After School Program Coordinator, Paul Lake – Counselor, Audrey Visger – Finance Administrator, and Josh Tomesh – Principal.
 Dr. Serum initiated the conversation based upon her appraisal of the needs of the students in the Northwood School District and surrounding communities.
 This assessment included the awareness of declining enrollment, the importance of providing parental choice, and to meet the diverse learning needs of our student population.
 It was through these planning meetings that NorthStar, a 4-8th grade project based environmental charter school began.
-The school is now in its third year of operation.
+The school was established in 2011.

 NorthStar Community Charter was started so kids could learn different and have opinions.
 It involves place-based learning where both school and the community can collaborate to make it a good place to learn.
 Students are involved in the learning process and are allowed to work at their own pace with deadlines at the end of projects.
 Students who attend NorthStar are there by choice.